Mute-Publishing/Archive/getting-started-guide.md

 Comments can be added as stand-alone notes or more usually associated to an item.
 Here we'll add a comment to an item The Metamap.

-1. In the Web interface of Zotero navigate to your item e.g. The Metamap['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/V97823C5).
+1. In the Web interface of Zotero navigate to your item e.g. ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/V97823C5).
 2. Enable item editing using the 'paper and pencil' icon top, middle.
 3. Scroll to the bottom of the edit window and click 'Add Note'.
 Here you can edit away and add pictures using copy-paste as long as the images can be accessed on the Web.
 Save and your done.
-Here is the example addition to ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/Q3EMXB8P).
+Here is the example comment addition to ['The Metamap'](https://www.zotero.org/groups/mute/items/collectionKey/IU5PRPJR/itemKey/Q3EMXB8P).

 Zotero is feature rich.
 Please explore!